Zudoku/sirenartt/website/source/about/index.md

 My name is **Arttu Siren** from Finland.

-In this website / blog you will find my thoughts about software engineering, music and probably just general blabber about life.
+In this website / blog you will find my thoughts about software engineering, music and probably just general blabber about anything.

 You can find me on [GitHub](https://github.com/Zudoku/sirenartt).